MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

 ### Eliminate redundancy

 Redundant text not only takes valuable screen space, but weakens the effectiveness of the important ideas or actions that you are trying to convey.
-It is also a waste of the reader's time, and all the more so in a context where scanning is the norm. **Windows strives to explain what users need to do once—well and concisely.**
+It is also a waste of the reader's time, and all the more so in a context where scanning is the norm. **Windows strives to explain what users need to do once well and concisely.**

 Review each window and eliminate duplicate words and statements, both within and across controls.
-Don't avoid important text—be explicit wherever necessary—but don't be redundant and don't explain the obvious.
+Don't avoid important text be explicit wherever necessary but don't be redundant and don't explain the obvious.

 ### Avoid over-communication

-Even if text isn't redundant, it can simply be too wordy in an effort to explain every detail. **Too much text discourages reading—the eye tends to skip right over it—ironically resulting in less communication rather than more.** In UI text, concisely communicate the essential information.
+Even if text isn't redundant, it can simply be too wordy in an effort to explain every detail. **Too much text discourages reading the eye tends to skip right over it ironically resulting in less communication rather than more.** In UI text, concisely communicate the essential information.
 If more information is necessary for some users or some scenarios, provide a link to more detailed [Help content](winenv-help.md), or perhaps to a glossary entry for clarification of a term.

 **Incorrect:**